fedelopez77/langdetect/README.md

 ## Adding a new language
-1. Add the dataset of the new language inside the `datasets` directory.
+1. Add the dataset of the new language inside the `datasets/train` directory.
 The dataset should be text files of the given language inside a directory with the language code as name.
 According to the article, with 100 Kilobytes is enough.
 2. Add the language code and name to the `LANGUAGES` dictionary in the `langdetect.py` file.
-3. OPTIONAL: if you want to test the new language, add a test dataset under the `datasets/testing` directory.
+3. OPTIONAL: if you want to test the new language, add a test dataset under the `datasets/test` directory.
 Then, add the language code to the `TESTING_LANGUAGES` dictionary in the `test_langdetect.py` file.